sboesebeck/morphium/MorphiumDoku.md

 *   `replicaSetMonitoringTimeout`: time interval to update replicaset status.
 *   *retriesOnNetworkError*: if you happen to have an unreliable network, maybe you want to retry writes / reads upon network error.
 This settings sets the number of retries for that case.
 *   *sleepBetweenNetworkErrorRetries*: set the time to wait between network error retries.
 * _autoIndexAndCappedCreationOnWrite_: This setting is by default _true_ which means, that _Morphium_ keeps a list of existing collections.
-When a collection would be created automatically by writing to it, morphium can then and only then have all indexes and capped settings configured for that specific collection.
+When a collection would be created automatically by writing to it, _Morphium_ can then and only then have all indexes and capped settings configured for that specific collection.
 Causes a little overhead on write access to see, if a collection exists.
 Probably a good idea to switch off in production environment, but for development it makes things easier.

 In addition to those settings describing the behaviour of *_Morphium_*, you can also define custom classes to be used internally: